aws-samples/generative-ai-amazon-bedrock-langchain-agent-example/documentation/deployment-guide.md

   <img src="../design/Kommunicate.png">
 </p>

-8. Edit your forked version of the Amplify GitHub source repository by adding your Kommunicate JavaScript plugin to the section labeled '_<-- Paste your Kommunicate JavaScript plugin here -->_' for each of the HTML files under the [frontend directory](../frontend/): _index.html, contact.html, about.html_.
+8. Edit your forked version of the Amplify GitHub source repository by adding your Kommunicate JavaScript plugin to the section labeled '_<-- Paste your Kommunicate JavaScript plugin here -->_' for each of the HTML files under the [frontend directory](../frontend/): _index.html, contact.html, about.html_:

 <p align="left">
   <img src="../design/Kommunicate-plugin.svg">